GenAI Security Technical Blog Series 4/6: Secure AI by Design - Understanding GenAI App Infrastructure

 3. It involves sophisticated model deployment strategies to ensure scalability and real-time responsiveness.

-In this context, four essential elements of infrastructure security are critical: Access Management, Insecure Plugins, Supply Chain Attacks, and Model Denial-of-Service attacks.
+In this context, four essential elements of infrastructure security are critical for success: Access Management, Insecure Plugins, Supply Chain Attacks, and Model Denial-of-Service attacks.
 In the following segments, we will discuss each in their traditional context and highlight the unique needs of GenAI systems.

 Access Management